nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Address:Blk 123 Serangoon Rd

 We have also indicated that James is a friend as well as colleague of ours by adding the tags `Friend` and `Colleague`.
-Lastly, we indicated that James has purchased a policy from us with a policy ID of OCBC#412 and it can be found at `www.ocbc.com/policy/412`.
+Lastly, we indicated that James has purchased a policy from us with a policy ID of OCBC#412 and that the policy's document can be found at `www.ocbc.com/policy/412`.

 Now, if you scroll down the contact list, you should find James at the bottom of the list.